Creekbank Restoration Project

 Riverlink and Wild Ash met with the property owner to review the multi-phased plan to restore the banks and Riverlink committed to partially fund the first two phases of the restoration project.

-Wild Ash completed Phase 1, which included re-sloping the parts of the banks that caved in, installing three coco coir wattle logs (these act as a prosthetic bank foundation - or toe), a jute erosion blanket, and over 350 live stake branches from native shrubs.
+Wild Ash completed Phase 1, which included re-sloping the parts of the banks that caved in, installing three coco coir wattle logs (these act as a prosthetic bank foundation - or toe), a jute erosion blanket, and over 350 live stake branches from native shrubs including ninebark (Physocarpus opulifolius), silky willow (Salix sericea), and arrowwood vibernum (Viburnum dentatum).
 We also prepped the tops of the banks by killing the tall fescue and invasives by using an aquatic-safe herbicide (this is the best way to hold the integrity of the already-compromised soil along the bank).

-Wild Ash will complete the installation of Phase 2, which is to create a deep-rooted, flowering native meadow design that will further support the health of the creek by controlling run-off, inviting birds, pollinators, and amphibians to make themselves at home at the food buffet.
+Wild Ash completed the installation of Phase 2 with the help of Riverlink labor, to create a deep-rooted, flowering native meadow design that will further support the health of the creek by controlling run-off, inviting birds, pollinators, and amphibians to make themselves at home at the food buffet.

 By year two of the planting, you'll begin to see the shrubs grow to a height and width that closely resembles their root structure under the soil, helping to secure the banks.
 The meadow begins to close in without much room in between plants, which reduces the amount of potential for invasive seeds to take hold.
 The bloom succession is giving us a solid preview of what is to come after the establishment period ends next year.